What to Do After the Interview

 3. Assess Interview Performance

 Following the interview, a candidate should jot down their answers to any questions they remember.
-They can review their responses and how confident they feel in them.
+They can review their responses and how confident they feel about them.
 Additionally, candidates can reflect on questions or topics they wish the interviewer would have asked.

 4. Consider Feelings About the Company and Job